contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-We define a provider `RaiseAnyhowError`, which implements the provider trait
-`ErrorRaiser` with a generic context `Context` and a generic source error `SourceError`.
-Using impl-side dependencies, we also include an additional constraint that
-the implementation is only valid if `Context` implements `HasErrorType`,
-_and_ if `Context::Error` is `anyhow::Error`.
-We also require a constraint for the source error `SourceError` to implement
-`core::error::Error + Send + Sync + 'static`, which is required to use
-the `From` instance of `anyhow::Error`.
-Inside the method signature, we can replace the return value from `Context::Error`
-to `anyhow::Error`, since we already required the two types to be equal.
-Inside the method body, we simply call `e.into()` to convert the source
-error `SourceError` using `anyhow::Error::From`, since the constraint for using
-it is already satisfied.

-In fact, if our purpose is to use `From` to convert the errors, we can implement
+Here, `RaiseAnyhowError` is a provider that implements the `ErrorRaiser` trait with generic `Context` and `SourceError`.
+The implementation is valid only if the `Context` implements `HasErrorType` and implements `Context::Error` as `anyhow::Error`.
+Additionally, the `SourceError` must satisfy `core::error::Error + Send + Sync + 'static`, which is necessary for the `From` implementation provided by `anyhow::Error`.
+Inside the method body, the source error is converted into `anyhow::Error` using `e.into()` since the required constraints are already satisfied.

-a generalized provider that work with any instance of `From` as follows:
+For a more generalized approach, we can create a provider that works with _any_ error type supporting `From`:

 ```rust
 # extern crate cgp;